 In 1955, the Warren County Guidance Center was incorporated through the efforts of a group of concerned citizens.
 The clinic at that time resulted from the efforts and services provided by a traveling outpatient team consisting of a psychiatrist, a social worker and a psychologist who came to the area from Trenton State Hospital once each month.

 As the Center developed, services expanded to include psychotherapy, psychopharmacology, public education and parent group education.
 Emergency services were provided via telephone using volunteers trained by the Center.

 Services are now available in the three major population centers in Warren County: Washington, Phillipsburg and Hackettstown.
-Services currently provided include: outpatient mental health, substance abuse and sexual abuse treatment programs; wellness and recovery-focused partial care day treatment, supported employment and consumer self-help center programs; crisis intervention emergency services, family crisis and traumatic loss coalition programs; and family support and substance abuse prevention programs.
+Services currently provided include: outpatient mental health, substance use disorders and sexual abuse treatment programs; wellness and recovery-focused partial care day treatment, supported employment and consumer self-help center programs; crisis intervention emergency services, family crisis and traumatic loss coalition programs; and family support and substance use prevention programs.
 Please see the Programs tab on this website for detailed information about our current programs.